dhiltonp/sqlalchemy_commithooks/Readme.md

  * redis queue synchronization

 sqlalchemy_commithooks requires Python >=3.6.
-This would be hard (impossible?) to get around without modifying sqlalchemy.
+This would be hard (impossible?) to get around without changing the API or modifying sqlalchemy.

 There is no overhead if a commit hook is unused.